-Launching and Leading the Librarian Reserve Corps: Developing an agile librarian network in response to COVID-19 (April 21 at 1 p.m. - Register) This PNR Rendezvous session is a presentation on librarian visioning, leadership, management, and trial by fire.
+The Network of the National Library of Medicine will present Launching and Leading the Librarian Reserve Corps: Developing an agile librarian network in response to COVID-19 on April 21 at 1 p.m.
+Register here!

+This PNR Rendezvous session is a presentation on librarian visioning, leadership, management, and trial by fire.
 It provides a unique perspective on launching and leading an international network of librarian volunteers in a new role: emergency responders in the COVID-19 pandemic.
+The session will be recorded and available 1-2 weeks after the live session.